-- Circle of Life
+Circle of Life

-- Deadly or Transforming Heat
+Deadly or Transforming Heat

 As you already know, fire and flames give off heat, which can give you warmth in the cold.
 It can also give us light in the dark.
 Fire can also be very destructive and can burn nearly anything down to ashes.
 Nearly anything that is in the path of the flames can be destroyed.
 Every year, wildfires destroy thousands of acres of land.
 Fires can claim buildings, homes, and also human life.
 When a fire is out of control, the results can be devastating.

 Since there are so many diverse meanings of fire and flame tattoos, you really see a variety of different reasons why they are chosen as a tattoo.
 Most meanings depend on what tattoo symbol is portrayed with the fire and flames.
-For example alone, a heart represents love, but fire and flames on a heart tattoo might represent deep, burning passion and desire.
+For example, when alone, a heart represents love, but fire and flames on a heart tattoo might represent deep, burning passion and desire.

 Design Options for Fire or Flame Tattoos

 - Most importantly, these tattoos don't have to be red, orange, and yellow.
 You can choose to have your blaze inked in any color you choose.
 Blue and black are obvious and popular options, but I've seen other colors, too.